Faulty project reports responsible for road accidents: Gadkari | Business

 The Road Transport and Highways minister said that the government is encouraging use of new technologies.

-''Some DPRs (Detailed Project Reports) prepared by companies are worst and are responsible for road accidents,'' Gadkari, who is known for his frank views said at an event here.
+''Some DPRs (Detailed Project Reports) prepared by companies are worst and are responsible for road accidents in the country,'' Gadkari, who is known for his frank views said at an event here.

 He underlined the need for organising training programme for companies preparing DPRs.